Musicians Institute in Hollywood, CA

 Salt Lick Incubator is a 501(c)(3) nonprofit artist development organization supporting aspiring musicians in the early stages of their creative journeys.
 The Incubator seeks to help these musicians develop artistically, sustain their well-being, and forge viable careers.
 While the artists they help remain responsible for their own success, Salt Lick Incubator offers motivated musicians critical support in key moments.

-Paul Reed Smith, founder and managing general partner of PRS Guitars, delivers "Rhythm, Melody, and Harmony" a masterclass designed to simplify music theory and performance for musicians of all skill levels.
-The presentation focuses on the three "gifts" of rhythm, melody and harmony, which make you a better musician by breaking down how they interact in real-world playing.
-Paul Reed Smith is a luthier, professional musician, and the founder of PRS Guitars, a company renowned for producing high-quality, handcrafted guitars since 1985.
-The company has gained recognition for its innovative designs and exceptional craftsmanship.
-Smith's guitars are known for their stunning aesthetics, including intricate inlays and vibrant finishes, as well as their versatility and playability, catering to various musical genres.
-Over the years, PRS Guitars has collaborated with many celebrated artists, including Carlos Santana, John Mayer, and Mark Tremonti, which has further solidified the brand's reputation within the music community.
-Paul Reed Smith is also an accomplished guitar player and is best known for his performances with the PRS Eightlock band, playing stages on multiple continents.
+Guitars has collaborated with many celebrated artists, including Carlos Santana, John Mayer, and Mark Tremonti, which has further solidified the brand's reputation within the music community.
+Smith is also known for his commitment to quality and attention to detail, ensuring that each instrument meets high standards.
+In addition to his work as a luthier, Paul Reed Smith is also an accomplished player and is best known for his performances with the PRS Eightlock band.
 Beyond his craftsmanship, Paul is a passionate advocate for music education.
 He actively supports initiatives that promote and sustain music programs in schools.
 His influence extends far beyond guitar making, as he continues to shape, inspire, and support musicians around the world.

-• This masterclass delivers insider tips and techniques on programming, recording, and mixing with synthesizers and samplers.
+This masterclass delivers insider tips and techniques on programming, recording, and mixing with synthesizers and samplers.
 From how to add warmth to virtual instruments, to integrating synths and samplers in productions, to controversial topics like oversampling -- and much more -- this fascinating exploration of today's instruments is essential for modern musicians and producers.

 From 60’s teen rock star, to 70’s studio musician, 80’s record producer, European EDM gigs in the 2000’s, and ongoing collaborations with Public Enemy, Craig Anderton is an internationally recognized authority on music and technology.
 He has played on, produced, or mastered well over a hundred tracks for various artists, written over 50 books on the arts and technology, and lectured all over the world.
 David Bryce is a composer/producer specializing in keyboards and synthesizers.